 - performing any other activities that form part of the operation of our business.

-When we refer to “our Website” or “this Website”, we mean the specific webpages of The Eazitax Group including:
+When we refer to “our Website” or “this Website”, we mean the specific webpages of the Luvtax Group of Products and Eazitax Ltd t/as Drivertax, including:

 In this privacy statement, your information is sometimes called “personal data”.
 We may also refer to “processing” your data, which includes handling, collecting, protecting and storing it.